wp-plugins/woocommerce-facebook-share-like-button/readme.txt

 You can check the option 'Show button after product title' at 'FbShareLike' section.

-= If i only want to show facebook like button, not the share button. =
+= If i only want to show facebook like button on product page, not the share button. =

 You can check the option 'Show only like button' at 'FbShareLike' section.